makkus/freckles/freckles/doc/getting_started.md

 ## Getting help {: .section-title}
 <div class="section-block" markdown="1">

 *freckles* operates on lists of tasks, each such list of tasks is called a *frecklet*.
-A *frecklet* contains one or more task items, of which each one can either be a low-level, atomic operation (e.g. 'create a directory'), or another *frecklet* (which typically encapsulates a higher-level objective, like for example 'setup a wordpress instance').
+A *frecklet* contains one or more task items, of which each one can either be a low-level, atomic operation (e.g. 'create a directory'), or another *frecklet* (which typically encapsulates a higher-level objective, like for example 'setup a Wordpress instance').
 You will be dealing mostly with the former, at least initially.

 The *freckles* package comes with several commandline applications, the one you'll probably use most in the beginning is called ``frecklecute`` and it lets you execute one out of a set of *frecklets* that are shipped with *freckles* by default, as well as your own, local ones.
 A typical purpose would be installing and configuring a service, or setting up the environment for a development project.